pwilmart/Human_rhesus_TMT/README.md

 69. Average intensities for rhesus and for human for all G85 samples, respectively
 70. Copy data to scatter plot template
 71. Add human gene symbol column
-72. Need to exclude top protein in rhesus (very different abundance in human)
+72. Exclude top rhesus protein (very different abundance in human)
-73. Need to match median intensities so that slope is closer to 1
+73. Match median intensities so that slope is closer to 1
 74. Sort table by decreasing rhesus intensity
 75. Label axes and add plot title
 76. Make similar scatter plot for G110 ages